 If you are into travel and food (and discovering the culture of a place through it’s food) then this is the blog for you.

-She has also been a long time traveller, and her blog has now become a great resource for all things travel, food, with a focus also on photography and storytelling.
+She has also been a long-time traveler, and her blog has now become a great resource for all things travel, food, with a focus also on photography and great travel stories.

 I think the name of their blog sums it all up, but in their own words, this is : “a travel blog for the gastronomically inclined”.

-These guys are drive to travel, but food is the priority.
+These travel bloggers are drive to travel, but food is the priority.
 So it that is what gets you out of bed in the morning, their blog will be bookmarked in a flash.

 They also have a great resource on their about page – the National Dish Quest, a list of foods that you have to eat in each country, which are ticked off as they complete the task!

 Traveling as a family, especially with new-borns, is a big challenge.
-And these two seem to have it all sorted!
+And these two travel bloggers seem to have it all sorted!

 Of course, with over 10 years of travel experience, and 65 countries behind them, I am sure that makes it a little easier.

-Their aim is to share their stories and inspire others to travel.
+Their aim is to share their travel stories and inspire others to travel.

 Another great resource for those wanting to take their kids on their travels, Tips for Family Trips will fill your to-do list in no time!

-They understand the challenges families face on the road, and have also "been there and done it".
-Something not all advice givers in the industry can say.
+These travel bloggers understand the challenges families face on the road and have also “been there and done it”.
+Something not all advice-givers in the industry can say.